Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Introduction

 \textbf{Roadmap:} In \cref{sec:ltl}, we review basic concepts regarding logics, including LTL and B\"uchi automata.
-We briefly review AGM contraction in \cref{sec:contraction}. \Cref{sec:representation} discusses the question of finite representation for epistemic states, and presents our first contribution, namely, we introduce a general notion to capture all forms of finite representations, and show a negative result: under certain weak conditions, not all epistemic states can be represented finitely.
-In \cref{sec:buchi-reason}, we present an expressive method of finite representation for LTL which is based on B\"uchi automata, and discuss how it supports reasoning.
-In \cref{sec:uncomputability}, we establish our second negative result, for a wide class of logics: uncomputability of contraction is inevitable in the non-finitary case.
-On the positive side, in \cref{sec:effective-approach}, we identify a large class of computable contraction functions on LTL theories represented via B\"uchi automata.
+We briefly review AGM contraction in \cref{sec:contraction}. \Cref{sec:representation} discusses the question of finite representation for epistemic states, and presents our first contribution, namely, we introduce a general notion to capture all forms of finite representations, and show a negative result: for a wide class of so-called \emph{compendious} logics, not all epistemic states can be represented finitely.
+In \cref{sec:buchi-reason}, we present an expressive method of finite representation for LTL based on B\"uchi automata.
+In \cref{sec:uncomputability}, we establish our second negative result, for all compendious logics: uncomputability of contraction is inevitable in the non-finitary case.
+Towards attaining computability, in \cref{sec:effective-approach}, we identify a large class of computable contraction functions on LTL theories represented via B\"uchi automata.
 Computability stems from the fact that the underlying epistemic preference relations are represented as a special kind of automata: \emph{B\"uchi-Mealy automata}. \Cref{sec:conclusion} discusses the impact of our results and provides an outlook on future work.